CRJoseph77/SQL_Board_Game_Data_Exploration/README.md

 3. Preprocessing: No preprocessing was performed prior to importing the CSV files into Microsoft SQL Server Management Studio.
 During the process of importing, column data types were automatically detected.
 A few of them had to be inspected to ensure that numbers were being treated as integers or floats and that strings were being interpreted properly as strings.

+## SQL Code
+1. Data exploration - The first part of this project involves getting a better understanding of what is going on in the data, including examining any apparent anomalies found in the data.
+A basic plan was developed for data cleaning and joining based on discoveries made during data exploration.

+2. Data cleaning and structuring - Next, the data was copied into a second table for cleaning.
+Data was filtered for only relevant rows and columns, and those columns were cleaned by checking for duplicates, dealing with a few missing values, fixing/removing irrelevant or erroneous data, and creating new columns with transformed/aggregated values.

+3. Joining data - Once the data was cleaned and cleaning was validated, the two tables of interest were joined together.

+4. Further data exploration - Data exploration was performed on the clean data to investigate highly ranked games based on the different metrics of interest.
+The data was grouped, filtered, and organized to identify games that meet certain criteria.
+Other tables and columns were created to further explore the data.

+5. Creating stored procedures - Lastly, two stored procedures were created to filter the data based on certain specifications.
+The first returns all games that contain a specified keyword in their description.
+The second returns all games that work at a specified player count within a specified weight range.

 ## Results